-The University of Sydney Union (USU) offers over 240 different clubs and societies, from faith and ethnocultural interests to performing arts and food, so you’re bound to find people with the same interests and passions as you.
+The University of Sydney Union (USU) offers over 240 different clubs and societies, from faith and ethnocultural interests to performing arts and food, so you’re bound to find a group that shares your interests.

-If sports are your thing, Sydney Uni Sport & Fitness have over 40 different sports clubs, from boxing to badminton, cricket to canoeing.
+If sports are more your speed, Sydney Uni Sport & Fitness have over 40 different sports clubs, from boxing to badminton, to cricket and canoeing.

-From ethno-cultural societies to interest-based clubs to societies for your area of study, you’re sure to find a group you can connect with and rely on for academic and personal support.
+From interest-based clubs to societies for your area of study, you’re sure to find a group of people you can connect with and rely upon for academic and personal support.

 Finally, university clubs and societies are easy to join!
-All you need to join is a free USU membership, which you can sign up for during Welcome Week or online at any time.
+All you need to join is a free USU membership, which you can sign up for online at any time.
 Some clubs and societies also may choose to require a small fee to join, which goes towards organising their activities.